misasa/MedusaRClient/README.md

-# r package -- MedusaRClient
+# R package -- MedusaRClient

 A series of R interfaces to Medusa